A Catholic Mission

 The Missionaries

 Let's open with a bold statement.
-The Jesuit and Loretto Missionaries who arrived at the Mission in 1847, and those who followed, were among the most remarkable people to ever set foot on Kansas soil.
+The Jesuit and Loretto Missionaries who arrived at the Mission in 1847, and those who followed, were among the most remarkable people that ever set foot on Kansas soil.
 Unfortunately, they have but been all but forgotten—even here at home.

 The comment above is very similar to words written for Mother Bridget Hayden in her obituary in the February 6, 1890 issue of the Neosho County Journal.
-To better understand the challenges the initial group of missionaries faced, let’s consider another thought:
+To better understand the challenges the initial group of missionaries faced, consider another thought:

 Most were immigrants...
 Nearly all of the Osage Mission's Jesuits and many of the Loretto Sisters had recently arrived from far points of Europe.
 As they passed among the Indians and the settlers they taught, they established mission stations, they built churches and schools—and they sprinkled elements of their diverse cultures behind them.